Stevia And Intermittent Fasting

-If you want to observe this kind of fast, you will simply not eat for an entire day (24 hours at a stretch) or two each week.
+If you want to observe this kind of fast, you will not eat for an entire day (24 hours at a stretch) or two each week.
 Also called Eat-Stop-Eat, what most people do is to fast from breakfast to breakfast, while others start theirs from lunch one day until lunch the following day.
-During the period of the fast you can have any drink that is free from calories like water and tea.
+During the period of the fast you can have any drink that is calorie-free like water and tea.

 Skipping meals plan

-The beauty of this plan is that you can decide to skip a meal at any time, usually based on your level of hunger or time availability.
-By implication, it is only when you are hungry that you eat.
-Although this is easy enough for beginners to try out, it must be remembered that it is essential to consume healthy foods every time you decide to eat.
+The convenience of this plan is that you can decide to skip a meal at any time, usually based on your level of hunger or time availability.
+By implication, you only eat when you are hungry Although this is easy enough for beginners to try out, it must be remembered that it is essential to consume healthy foods every time you decide to eat.

 What this method of fasting typically entails is that during your 20 hours fasting period, you consume very small meals and each night (the remaining four hours), you eat more.
-You should give a careful attention to the composition of your meals.
+Careful attention should be given to the composition of your meals.
 It is advisable to maximize on proteins, vegetables, and healthful fats.
-Having some carbohydrates in your meals is not a bad idea.
+Including complex carbohydrates like whole grains and legumes in your meals is essential.

 What is stevia?

 Stevia is the name of a plant that has leaves which taste sweet.
 Because of its potential as a sweetener, manufacturers have been using it to make tea and sweet beverages since the 16th century.
 Having the scientific name, Stevia rebaudiana Bertoni, it is part of the sunflower family with about 150 species (13).
-As a natural sweetening agent, it has little or no calories, which is why it is classified as zero calories.
+As a natural sweetening agent, it has very few calories, which is why it is usually classified as calorie-free..
 In addition it is reportedly healthy as an alternative to sugar in most any beverage and meal.